Leofric99/fsatlas/README.md

 ## What Is It?

-FSAtlas reads the included CSV file containing flight data (e.g. captured from live flight tracking services) and displays every flight's departure and arrival airport as a coloured dot on an interactive world map.
+FSAtlas reads the included CSV file containing flight data (captured from live flight tracking services) and displays every flight's departure and arrival airport as a coloured dot on an interactive world map.

 **Key features:**